aspose-words/Aspose.Words-API-References/english/net/aspose.words/run/run/_index.md

 ### Remarks

-When Run is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append Run to the document use InsertAfter or InsertBefore on the paragraph where you want the run inserted.
+When **Run** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **Run** to the document use InsertAfter or InsertBefore on the paragraph where you want the run inserted.

 ### Examples